 Body Composition and Metabolism Lab

-The overarching goal of our translational research program is to create and disseminate knowledge regarding the importance of habitual exercise and appropriate nutrition for optimal body composition as it relates to health status, with a special interest in women’s health across the lifespan and aging.
-Our research program is interdisciplinary with collaborations with experts in nutrition, the behavioral sciences and biomedical imaging.
+The overarching goal of the Body Composition and Metabolism Laboratory (BCML), under the direction of Ellen M. Evans , is to create and disseminate knowledge regarding the importance of habitual physical activity/exercise and appropriate nutrition for optimal body composition as it relates to health status, with a special interest in aging and women’s health across the lifespan.